-Instantis EnterpriseTrack is a leading cloud PPM solution used by IT and business process leaders to improve strategy execution and financial performance through more effective work and resource management.
-This end-to-end solution provides a top-down approach to managing, tracking, and reporting on enterprise strategies, projects, portfolios, processes, resources, and results.
+Instantis EnterpriseTrack is used by IT and business process leaders to improve strategy execution and financial performance through more effective work and resource management.
+Provides a top-down approach to managing, tracking, and reporting on enterprise strategies, projects, portfolios, processes, resources, and results.

-PowerSteering's award-winning PPM software combines the robust functionality integration capabilities demanded by global organizations with the cost and speed-to-value benefits of cloud delivery.
-Its unmatched level of flexibility makes it a great solution for managing any and all types of programs, projects, investments, and resources throughout the enterprise.
+PowerSteering's award-winning software combines the robust functionality integration capabilities demanded by global organizations with the cost and speed-to-value benefits of cloud delivery.
+Its unmatched level of flexibility makes it great for managing any and all types of programs, projects, investments, and resources throughout the enterprise.

 TALAIA OpenPPM is the software that can manage the entire lifecycle of projects, project portfolios and investments, providing global visibility and perspective.
 It allows you to generate graphs and reports instantly, allowing stakeholders to have an updated, specific or global view of the status of projects and activities.
 Reports can be tailored to the needs of each company.

 Empower your workforce through a simple yet powerful interface that allows organizations to manage their work and projects more efficiently.
 EPM Live is the leading work management platform that revolutionizes the way organizations manage projects and work.
 EPM Live’s platform is the first build to order platform that extends project portfolio management (PPM) to all areas of the business regardless of work focus.